 Since the approval of the ITER Baseline at the Extraordinary ITER Council meeting in July of this year, the ITER Organization has focused its efforts on implementing this "roadmap" and also the new management structure.
-Concerning the Baseline, our top priority is to continue to avoid any slippage in the schedule and to optimize delivery of the design and components in six priority areas: magnet coil feeder, cryostat, vacuum vessel, central solenoid, TF coils and PF coils.
+Concerning the Baseline, our top priority is to continue to avoid any slippage in the schedule and to optimize delivery of the design and components in six priority areas: magnet coil feeder, cryostat, vacuum vessel, central solenoid, toroidal field coils and poloidal field coils.

 We are also committed to ambitious cost containment actions within the ITER Organization and the Domestic Agencies.
 These will need to be reflected in the Work Breakdown Structure as soon as possible.
 A response to the budget cap of EUR 7.3 billion (4700 kIUA) set by the Extraordinary ITER Council, this goal cannot be realized without a strong collaboration and a good team spirit between the ITER Organization and its agencies.
 I take this opportunity to thank all my colleagues in the Domestic Agencies and the ITER Organization for the tremendous effort they are already making.

-Regarding the management structure, I reported on the progress made in the implementation of a new management structure -selecting each member of staff based on their excellence and professionalism - and on the necessary adjustments needed to finalize it.
+Regarding the management structure, I reported on the progress made in the implementation of a new management structure—electing each member of staff based on their excellence and professionalism—and on the necessary adjustments needed to finalize it.
 Through this effort, we will execute adequate measures to improve transparency in the operation of the project, and seek a more strategic approach to budgeting and planning.

 Finally, two weeks ago, we witnessed the premier of a new conference series, the Monaco ITER International Fusion Energy Days, in short MIIFED.
 The ITER Organization and the Principality of Monaco share a common concern for the future of energy and the preservation of our planet's resources, and that is why we have joined our forces to focus on what is at stake with fusion and energy.
 The first MIIFED edition was already a big success.
 Representatives from each ITER Member told us that fusion energy is on their agenda for satisfying the energy demand in the second half of this century.
 The people living on this planet count on us, and it's now up to us to deliver!